-Szu-Han Ho's work in sculpture, performance, installation, and writing addresses the practice of exchange in diverse collaborations and constellations.
-Recent projects include BORDER TO BAGHDAD, an exchange between artists from the US-Mexico border and Baghdad, Iraq; The Mirror Duet, a series of performances based on W.A.Mozart's Der Spiegelkanons; and The Internal Objects, an inner monologue in catalogue form published by Future Plan and Program.
-After receiving a B.A. in Architecture from UC Berkeley, she launched a three-year collaborative project in art installation, speculative proposals, performance, and agricultural experimentation on a 250-acre site in West Texas.
-She studied at the School of the Art Institute of Chicago, where she received an MA in Visual and Critical Studies and an MFA in Film, Video, and New Media.
-Szu-Han lives and works in Albuquerque, NM and is currently Assistant Professor in Art & Ecology in the Department of Art and Art History at the University of New Mexico.
+Szu-Han Ho's work in sculpture, performance, installation, and text addresses the practice of exchange through diverse collaborations and constellations.
+Recent projects include BORDER TO BAGHDAD, an exchange between artists from the US-Mexico border and Baghdad, Iraq; The Mirror Duet, a series of performances based on W.A.Mozart's Der Spiegelkanons; and Shelter in Place, a sculptural installation and performance.
+After receiving a BA in Architecture from UC Berkeley, she launched a six-year collaborative project in art installation, speculative proposals, performance, and agricultural experimentation on a 250-acre site in West Texas.
+She received an MA in Visual and Critical Studies and an MFA in Film, Video, and New Media at the School of the Art Institute of Chicago.
+Szu-Han lives and works in Albuquerque, NM and is currently Assistant Professor in Art & Ecology in the Department of Art at the University of New Mexico.